Fri, Oct 9 • 8am - 4:30pm (CDT)

 The 2020 Diabetes Update will be an update on diabetes management with emphasis on hypoglycemia, treatment options and strategies for patients with complications, interpretation of continuous glucose monitoring systems, hypertension and cardiovascular disease, treatment of patients with COVID-19, medical nutrition therapy interventions, and the medical challenges that diabetes patients face.

-This symposium is intended for physicians, physician assistants, nurse practitioners, nurses, dietitians, and others who work with diabetes patients.
+This symposium is intended for physicians, physician assistants, nurse practitioners, nurses, dietitians, pharmacists and others who care for diabetes patients.